NBISweden/elixir_evaluation_evaluation/docs/results_3.md

 - NBIS teachers were invited to participate

-???- question "How did the invite on Slack look like?
+???- question "How did the invite on Slack look like?"

     Dear trainers,